Highpoint2000/webserver-logger/README.md

 4. Restart the server
 5. Activate the plugin it in the settings

-This plugin provides scanning functions for the FM-DX web server.
+This plugin provides logging functions for the FM-DX web server.

 ## Notes: